-People who have HIV do not appear to be more likely to contract COVID-19, and it remains unclear whether they are more likely to develop severe complications as a result of the infection.
-With other viral respiratory infections, the risk for serious complications in people with HIV increases if they have a low CD4 cell count and if they are not currently on HIV treatment (antiretroviral therapy or ART).
+The COVID-19 virus causes intense infection and inflammation, which can place more stress on the body.
+With most viral respiratory infections, the risk for serious complications in people with HIV increases if they have a low CD4 cell count (below 200) and if they are not currently on HIV treatment (antiretroviral therapy or ART).
 People with HIV can also be at increased risk for serious complications from COVID-19 based on their age and other medical conditions.

 Keep at least a 30-day supply of your medications.
 If you need a refill, call your physician or send a request through MyNM.
-While refilling your prescription, you can limit exposure to the virus by using a mail-order service or drive-thru pharmacy, or have a caregiver pick up your medication.
+While refilling your prescription, you can limit exposure to COVID-19 by using a mail-order service or drive-thru pharmacy.
+Or, have a caregiver pick up your medication.

 If you have COVID-19 symptoms such as a fever, cough, sore throat or shortness of breath, you should be tested for COVID-19.
 Learn about your testing options in the COVID-19 Resource Center at nm.org/covid19.